-- 3. Make sure the Rectangle tool is active. - 4.
-In the Control panel, click the arrow button to the right of the Fill swatch to open the attached Swatches panel.
+3. In the Control panel, click the arrow button to the right of the Fill swatch to open the attached Swatches panel.
 Choose Paper from the pop-up panel.

 There is a difference between no fill and 0% of a color.
 Using 0% of a color - or using the Paper color - effectively creates a solid "white" fill.
 (In printing, solid white areas knock out or hide underlying shapes.)